neyb/swak/README.md

-a **light framework** to start an asynchronous http server
+a **light framework** to start an asynchronous http server written in kotlin with coroutine.
-written in kotlin, based on undertow & rxjava
+Currently, swak can be used on top of undertow.

 # status
 in development